-Regeneration is an all-encompassing “view from the blimp” if you will, beneficial summation of salvation.
-It is the distinct work of God to transform the heart.
-It is specifically spiritual, aimed at the inner man, the heart, his soul.
-In terms of our analogy the biblical meaning of regeneration can be equated to the judge providing the lawmaker with a right standing, expunging and forever sealing all misdemeanors and felonies from his record.
-2 Corinthians 5:17 summarizes this idea:
+Regeneration is an all-encompassing “view from the blimp,” if you will, beneficial summation of salvation.
+This specifically spiritual, distinct work of God aimed at the inner man—the heart, his soul—transforms the heart.
+In terms of our analogy, the biblical meaning of regeneration can be equated to the judge’s providing the lawmaker with a right standing, as well as expunging and forever sealing all misdemeanors and felonies from his record.
+Second Corinthians 5:17 summarizes this idea:

 Therefore if anyone is in Christ, he is a new creature; the old things passed away; behold, new things have come.

-As if all of the aforementioned were not enough of an illustration of so great a salvation, let’s now examine the meaning of the biblical word adoption (huiothesia).
-It was a Roman custom and legal ceremony whereby the adopted was given all the rights of a natural-born member of the family; the word literally means, “placing as a son.”
+As if the previous terms were not enough of an illustration of so great a salvation, let’s now examine the meaning of the biblical word adoption (huiothesia).
+In this Roman custom and legal ceremony, the adopted was given all the rights of a natural-born member of the family; the word literally means, “placing as a son.”
 It is the giving of place and condition of a son to someone to whom it did not belong.
 It is the judicial bestowal of a new status.
-Paul put it this way to the believers at the Church of Ephesus (1:5):
+Paul put it this way to the believers at the Church of Ephesus:

-He predestined us to adoption as sons through Jesus Christ to Himself, according to the kind intention of His will.
+He predestined us to adoption as sons through Jesus Christ to Himself, according to the kind intention of His will (Ephesians 1:5).

-Not only does the gracious judge give the lawmaker a hall pass and remove the old things from his record, he decides to go a step further; he adopts him!
-Unbelievable!
-He takes the lawmaker into his home—bestowing upon him all the rights and privileges reserved for natural-born members of his household!
-This is precisely what Jesus has done in a spiritual sense to all believers!
-States Paul to the Church at Rome (8:15) in regard to the adopted:
+Not only does the gracious judge give the lawmaker a “hall pass” and remove the old things from his record, but he also decides to go a step further.
+Unbelievably, he adopts him, taking the lawmaker into his home—bestowing upon him all the rights and privileges reserved for natural-born members of his household!
+This bestowal is precisely what Jesus has done in a spiritual sense to all believers!
+States Paul to the Church at Rome regarding the adopted:

-Justification is the legal act of God whereby He declares the believing sinner righteous on the basis of the substitutionary, atoning, propitiatory, redeeming, reconciling, regenerating, adoptive work of Christ.
-It is that “act of God whereby He acquits the gospel believer of the divine verdict of condemnation and declares him to be righteous.”6 Importantly, it is more than a pronouncement of innocence, it is a declaration of righteousness; the believer is now in good standing with God, and God treats him accordingly!
-States Paul in this regard to the Church at Corinth (6:11):
+Justification is the legal act of God whereby He declares the believing sinner righteous based on the substitutionary, atoning, propitiatory, redeeming, reconciling, regenerating, adoptive work of Christ.
+It is that “act of God whereby He acquits the gospel believer of the divine verdict of condemnation and declares him to be righteous.”8 Importantly, justification is more than a pronouncement of innocence; it is a declaration of righteousness.
+The believer is now in good standing with God, and God treats him accordingly!
+States Paul in this regard to the Church at Corinth:

-Such were some of you; but you were washed, but you were sanctified, but you were justified in the name of the Lord Jesus Christ and in the Spirit of our God.
+Such were some of you; but you were washed, but you were sanctified, but you were justified in the name of the Lord Jesus Christ and in the Spirit of our God (1 Corinthians 6:11).

-Relative to our illustration, this is best understood as the courtroom judge going to the public square and proclaiming the lawmaker as his close friend—bequeathing to him his righteousness, character and credibility!
-Paul put it this way to the Church at Rome (3:24):
+Relative to our illustration, this verse is best understood as the courtroom judge’s going to the public square and proclaiming the lawmaker as his close friend—bequeathing to him his righteousness, character and credibility!
+Paul put it this way to the Church at Rome:

-Being justified as a gift by His grace through the redemption which is in Christ Jesus.
+Being justified as a gift by His grace through the redemption which is in Christ Jesus (3:24).

 XII.
 SUMMARY: MAN’S RESPONSE

-The aforementioned biblical descriptors of salvation vividly illustrate the tremendous love, grace, and mercy that God bestows in converting the dead-as-a-doornail soul of an individual (cf. Ephesians 2:1–10).
+All these biblical descriptors of salvation vividly illustrate the tremendous love, grace, and mercy that God bestows in converting the dead-as-a-doornail soul of an individual (cf. Ephesians 2:1–10).
 Indeed, it is a great salvation (Hebrews 2:3).
-These truths raise the question: what need be your response to God’s offer?
+These truths raise the question: what need be our response to God’s offer?

 In Luke 15:7 Jesus states: